A message from CEO Jane Edge

 Having seen first-hand poor people being given the chance to undergo cataract surgery, and been there at the moment they see again, I can say it truly is a miracle.

 This year, the impact of COVID-19 mean more people in countries like the Philippines and Nepal are unable to afford the cataract surgery they need to see again.
-Funds raised on Miracles Day will help us provide urgently needed surgeries in in Nepal, India, the Philippines, Bangladesh, Indonesia and Vietnam.
+Funds raised on Miracles Day will help us provide urgently needed surgeries in in Nepal, the Philippines, Bangladesh and Indonesia.

 Will you join us and give someone the Miracle of cataract surgery?